-The Aim.-German is the distinguishing feature of the Modern Classical Course and runs parallel with the Greek of the Ancient Classical.
+German is a feature of the modern classical courses and runs parallel with the Greek in ancient classical.
 The aim is to master the language both as spoken and written.
 The works of some of the best classical and living authors are read and the materials in the different books furnish the subject for easy conversation in German.